-It looks like $\mu$ is too small, but our estimate does not have to be right.
-All we have said so for is that if n is "big enough" we should be alright.
+It looks like μ is too small, but our estimate does not have to be right.

+All we have said so for is that if n is "big enough", \bar{y} should be close to μ .

 We need to have to have some idea of the possible error for a given sample size n.